pcarbono/Calculator/README.md

 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or send a pull request.

-## License

-This project is under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.